PawelSala/Notepad/README.md

 - `CMakeLists.txt`: The CMake project file.
 - `mainwindow.ui`: The user interface file created with Qt Designer.
 - `mainwindow.cpp` and `mainwindow.h`: Implementation and declaration of the main application window.
-- `resources.qrc`: The resource file containing icons and other resources used in the application.